risingwavelabs/risingwave-operator/docs/general/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The time that the Pods of connector that should be restarted.
-Setting a value on this
+<p>Deprecated
-field will trigger a recreation of all Pods of this component.</p>
+The time that the Pods of connector that should be restarted.
+Setting a value on this field will trigger a recreation of all Pods of this component.</p>
 </td>
 </tr>